 b.
-A disqualified player or coach must leave the playing enclosure under the escort of team personnel before the next play after his/her disqualification.
-He/She must remain out of view of the field of play under team supervision for the duration of the game.
+A disqualified player or coach must leave the playing enclosure under the escort of team personnel before the next play after their disqualification.
+They must remain out of view of the field of play under team supervision for the duration of the game.